joseph-gansukh/cs50-substitution-cipher/README.md

 A message like HELLO, then, would be encrypted as FOLLE, replacing each of the letters according to the mapping determined by the key.

-For example, if the user inputs a key of VCHPRZGJNTLSKFBDQWAXEUYMOI and a plaintext of HELLO:
+For example, if the user inputs a key of VCHPRZGJNTLSKFBDQWAXEUYMOI and a plaintext of hello, world:

 ```
 $ ./substitution VCHPRZGJNTLSKFBDQWAXEUYMOI